hyphanet/website/content/pages/documentation-fr.md

   files and a **public key** for verifying the signature.
 * The author also generates a single **symmetric key** (one that is used for both encrypting and decrypting).
-* When a file is inserted into Freenet, it is encrypted with the **symmetric key** and signed with the **private key**.
+* When a file is inserted into Hyphanet, it is encrypted with the **symmetric key** and signed with the **private key**.
 The signature is stored with the file.
 Nodes don't store the **symmetric key**, only the **public key** part of the SSK, as an index to the data.
 This is so they can plausibly deny knowledge